Where was the first bank in Walnut Creek?

 How long are the tours?
 The tours last 90 minutes.
 They involve walking approximately 5 city blocks.

 Are there any fees for the tours?
-The tours are provided free of charge by volunteer docents from the Walnut Creek Historical Society.
+The tours are $5.00 per person which includes a free informational booklet.

 Where should I park?
 The garages closest to the start point of the tours at Liberty Bell Plaza are the City garage on the east side of Broadway north of Mt.
 Diablo Blvd. and the Broadway Point garage (entrance on Duncan between Main St. and Broadway).